Regions 'engaged' with central contracts says WRU chief Lewis

 The regions are considering playing in competitions other than the WRU's preferred Heineken Cup and Pro12.

-Lewis admitted it was a hugely complicated problem with all the interested parties involved and said there was a major meeting planned for Tuesday in England to try and solve the problem.
+Lewis admitted it was a hugely complicated problem with all the interested parties involved and said there was a major meeting planned for Tuesday in England to try and

 "Europe is a sum of many moving parts, it's not just a discussion between ourselves and the four regions," he said.